 Individual OEM System Builder Windows software licenses must be distributed with the following:

 - Hologram media

-*Note: The Software License Terms can typically be found within the software.
+*Note: The Software Licence Terms can typically be found within the software.

 Protect your customers and your company.
-Purchase software through a Microsoft authorized OEM distributor, an assured source of genuine Microsoft software.
+Purchase software through a Microsoft authorised OEM distributor, an assured source of genuine Microsoft software.

-The Anti-Counterfeiting Act of 2003 (U.S. only), passed on December 24, 2004, makes it a criminal offense to distribute stand-alone COA labels.
+The Anti-Counterfeiting Act of 2003 (US only), passed on December 24, 2004, makes it a criminal offence to distribute stand-alone COA labels.
 There is now a significant legal risk for dishonest resellers to illegally deal in stand-alone COAs.
 The full weight of the law is behind the efforts of Microsoft to make the marketplace safe for your honest partners.